 I walked in on one of his lectures and watched him for a time, having no conscious understanding of what he was saying, as it was all spoken in a different language.
 But I absorbed the feeling of the place.
 Even though Silabhadra had made a life long practice of giving up worldly attachments, he still demanded respect; so much so that his students at the end of the session I witnessed, all assumed a position on their knees and elbows and crawled backwards so as to not turn their back to him.
 I sat in the courtyard long after the rest had left and he stared at me, motioned an aggressive hand gesture as if to tell me to get up and go.
 When I did not, he tilted his head as if in acknowledgement.
 I called one of my personal guides to project himself forward as a translator.
 The first thing Silabhadra said (translated by my guide) is “this place is a sacred place”, as if to warn me if I had negative intentions.
 I told him that I came from the stars.
 It was the most benevolent and understandable thing I could think of to say to explain my out of the ordinary presence there.
 To that, he smiled and his eyes widened.
 He kept his distance as if deciding whether he was afraid or if he was privileged.
 It was interesting to me that he did not doubt what I said, I wondered if he had not had interactions with extraterrestrial beings in his daily yogic practices.
 Long story short, we engaged in a conversation where I asked him about time travel.
 And I told him about my experience 2 days ago, which was the very reason for my visit to him.

-When I came back to consciousness as my adult self again, I was hit by a wave of Déjà vu so strong, it actually made tears rise up in my tear ducts and the veins in my neck felt like they were full of lighter fluid.
-I jumped.
-I said “Oh my god, I’ve seen this, I’ve been here” I went on to explain that when I was seven years old, I had been in this exact place, with he and Graciela, but I didn’t know who they were back then.
+I was hit by a wave of Déjà vu.
+I jumped “Oh my god, I’ve seen this, I’ve been here” I said.
+I went on to explain that when I was seven years old, I had been in this exact place, with Graciela and him, but I didn’t know who they were back then.
 I had not lost consciousness as a seven year old to travel to an unknown place in the universe; I had traveled into my own future.
 I was holding the frequency jewelry that I was going to create.
-I was sitting with my future husband, an Indian man who only looked Native American to me because I had never seen an Indian man before.
-Amazing.
+I was sitting with my future community members, including an Indian man who only looked Native American to me because I had never seen an Indian man before.